 Quirkily intriguing to me is that not a few PS scars I have seen, including the German one above and my own, have a little crater somewhere along the incision line: I wonder if a drain was sometimes left in the wound?

-During the past 15 years the surgical repair of PS has often been done via 3 2-4 mm laparoscopic probes.
-Or, when a surgeon chooses to work through an open incision, the stitches that close the wound are almost always buried to leave a much tidier scar, as this beautifully captured image from the Life Lines blog shows.
+As mentioned, during the past 15 years the surgical repair of PS has increasingly been done via 3 2-4 mm laparoscopic probes.
+And when a surgeon chooses to work through an open incision, the stitches that close the wound are almost always buried to leave a much tidier scar, as this beautifully captured image from the Life Lines blog shows.

-One of my blog’s “messages” is that medical treatment should be the first option offered for all PS babies older than 3 weeks.
+One of my blog’s many “messages” is that medical treatment should be the first option offered for all PS babies older than 3 weeks.
 It will very likely avoid inflicting the trauma of surgery on the parents and their little one.
 If unsuccessful, surgery remains as a safe second option.
 In countries where this is policy, it is just as safe as the surgeons of the Western world’s preference for the scalpel.
 In the medical world it is only the brave who dare mention the otherwise well-known observation that in their empire, the surgeon rules!

 Now, welcome to my Blog!
 Please consider leaving a comment below here, or something of your PS and/or infant surgery story.